Find a Cheaper Gas Provider and Save Money in 2025!

-A new oil boiler will typically cost between €1,300 and €3,000, and it is recommended that you service your oil boiler once a year to maintain its efficiency.
+A new oil boiler will typically cost between €1,300 and €3,000, depending on the size, type and brand.
+It is recommended that you service your oil boiler once a year to maintain its efficiency and avoid the need for a replacement boiler.
 There are no longer grants available from the SEAI for replacing oil boilers.
 Oil boilers work similarly to gas boilers in that they heat water that can be used in your radiators, taps and showers to provide your home with heating and hot water.

 A new oil boiler in Ireland will typically cost between €1,300 and €3,000, The oil boiler price depends on the following variables: